 And for the light layer, just use your favorite pale ale.
 This give the black and tan a nice body, taste, and contrast.

-Here’s How to Make a Black and Tan
+How Do You Make a Black and Tan at Home?

 Now you know the secret!
 Use the back of the spoon and pour slowly and you’ll get great results.
 And if you’re looking for other fun and interesting cocktails, try these: